-June 9, 2014 – The National Fire Protection Association (NFPA) presented four awards to recognize outstanding achievements in fire and life safety during the 2014 NFPA Conference & Expo.
+June 13, 2016 – The National Fire Protection Association (NFPA) presented four awards to recognize outstanding achievements in fire and life safety at NFPA’s Conference & Expo in Las Vegas.

 Fire Protection Research Foundation Medal

 The project that won the 2016 Fire Protection Research Foundation Medal is “Pathways for Building Fire Spread at the Wildland-Urban Interface.”
 The research report describes fire spread at the wildland/urban interface, and identifies information gaps that impact prevention and protection strategies.

 The report was authored by project authors, sponsors and a technical panel; and led by Michael Gollner and his research team at the University of Maryland.
 The research was initiated based on a need for scientific evidence supporting recommendations and requirements in the wildland/urban interface.
 The project results were presented at a 2015 NFPA Conference & Expo education session and a research planning workshop for the NFPA Technical Committee responsible for NFPA 1141, 1142, and 1144.
 A recording of a webinar on the project results is available.

 The Fire Protection Research Foundation Medal recognizes a project completed in 2015 that best expressed the Foundation’s safety mission, commitment to overcome technical challenges and the collaborative approach to execution that is the hallmark of all Foundation projects.